 The approved provider must securely retain all students' evidence and submit that evidence to NCFE for marking.

-Please refer to the Regulations for the Conduct of External Assessment for further information on the assessment conditions.
+Please refer to the regulation for the conduct of external assessments for further information on the assessment conditions.
 Please refer to the NCFE website for an up-to-date copy of the regulations.

 Synoptic assignments (Cyber Security)